-Early admission to and enrollment at Lynchburg College is possible for outstanding secondary school students upon completion of their junior year.
-The College has special assistance available in the form of academic and personal counseling for students entering the college environment one year early.
+Early admission and enrollment into Lynchburg College is possible for outstanding secondary school students upon completion of their junior year.
 A high school junior interested in this type of admission should write to the Office of Enrollment Services, Lynchburg College, 1501 Lakeside Drive, Lynchburg, VA 24501-3199 or call 434-544-8300.